 As unfortunate as it is to share, clinical studies have always prioritized Delta 9 THC.
 That changed drastically when Industrial Hemp became federally legal, causing a shift to further discover the benefits of CBD.
 Even before then, CBD started gaining some of the spotlight due to the overwhelming amount of concentrate found in a single hemp plant, and the potential benefits it could offer.
 Delta 8 THC has always taken the back burner in the world of both popularity and research, that is until now.

 The effects that Delta 8 offers is why many find this cannabinoid so valuable.
-Its potency is low, presenting lower psychoactive effects, thus causing a lower extent of anxiety.
+Its potency is low, presenting lower psychoactive effects.
 If you are wondering if Delta 8 will get you high, we can certainly share that it will.
 The high, however, is more relaxed, more clear-headed, and less of a sedative effect.